frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 The Father has to look at everything that\'s happening in the Church.
 Maybe it\'s not the right moment to push because it looks as though we want everyone to be canonized, which we do.
 But there\'s a time and a place for everything.
 Prudence.
 The Father has to be very prudent.

 St. Thomas Aquinas was asked once if there were three candidates to be the Superior General of the Dominicans.
 Three possible people.
 One person was very holy, one person was very learned, and one person was very prudent.
 He was asked his opinion.
-Which of the three people do you think should be the Superior General?
+'Which of the three people do you think should be the Superior General?'

-He replied, If so and so is very holy, let them make us holy.
+He replied, 'If so and so is very holy, let them make us holy.
 If so and so is very learned, let them make us learned.
-But if so and so is very prudent, let them govern us, because in the business of government, prudence is the most important virtue, or one of the most important virtues.
+But if so and so is very prudent, let them govern us, because in the business of government, prudence is the most important virtue, or one of the most important virtues.'

 We can be sure that for the people who occupy positions of government in the Work, the main reason is because they\'re very prudent people.
 If the Father is the one that the Holy Spirit has placed there, it\'s because of his prudence.
 We need prudent people to make the right decisions.